We reveal the best Nikon DSLR cameras you can buy in 2023, and take a look back at some of the milestone models from the firm’s history.

 The best older Nikon DSLRs

-Finally, we’re closing out our guide with a selection of our favourite Nikon DSLRs throughout their entire history, from the very first days of digital SLR photography.
-These cameras may simply be too old for some users, lacking modern conveniences like stabilisation, subject-detect autofocus or even in some cases video.
+Here is a selection of our favourite Nikon DSLRs throughout their entire history, from the very first days of digital SLR photography.
+These cameras may simply be too old for some users, lacking modern conveniences like stabilisation, subject-detect autofocus or even video.
 However, these are essential parts of DSLR history, and no list like this would be complete without them.
 Plus, at second-hand prices, the cameras in this section can be picked up very cheaply indeed – making some of them a credible option for users on a budget…

 Nikon D1 (1999) – The first ever stand-alone Nikon DSLR